meixinzhang/sample-python-project/README.md

 Getting Started
 ------------

-To get started using this repo, run
+To get started using this repo, run this command

 ```sh
 $ pip install -r requirements.txt --upgrade